Pop Culture Madness!

 Crayola's Midnight Blue was originally named Prussian Blue, the change occurring in 1958 when the company realized most kids did not recognize the old nation of Prussia.

-The popular dog name, Fido, which means "faithful one", refers to a real dog in France during WWII that waited for his deceased master every day for 14 years (5,000 times) until his own death in 1958.
+The popular dog name, Fido, which means “faithful one”, refers to a real dog in France during WWII that waited for his deceased master every day for 14 years (5,000 times) until he died in 1958.

 Alaska was hit with a Mega Tsunami in Lituya Bay that measured 1720 feet tall.
 That's taller than the Empire State Building, standing at 1454 feet.

 Carl Stalling, the composer behind Bugs Bunny, spent 22 years working with a 50-piece orchestra at Warner Bros.
 Studios.
-He ultimately scored in excess of 600 cartoons at the rate of one score per week between 1936 and 1958.
+He ultimately scored more than 600 cartoons at the rate of one score per week between 1936 and 1958.

 Kitchens were smelling a lot cleaner thanks to the introduction of Mr. Clean in 1958.
 In 1998 People Magazine called Mr. Clean "one of the sexiest men alive".